accordproject/techdocs/website/versioned_docs/version-0.12.0/spec-packaging.md

 - Directory: useful during testing, allows changes to the template to be quickly tested with no need to re-package
 - URL: allows templates to be published to a stable web address
-- Accord Projecte template library maintains a curated set of Open Source templates
+- Accord Project template library maintains a curated set of Open Source templates
 - npm: allows dependencies on templates to be easily declared for Node.js and browser based applications.
 Integrates with CI/CD tools.

 ## Metadata